Rexzarrax/pcpartpickerapi/README.md

 # PCPartPicker-API

-Python3 API for getting part information from [PcPartPicker](https://uk.pcpartpicker.com)
+Python3 API for pulling information from [PcPartPicker](https://pcpartpicker.com)

 Everything is pulled directly from there, no data is stored in this package